Learning-based data-enabled moving horizon estimation with application to membrane-based biological wastewater treatment process: Learning-based Data-enabled moving horizon estimation

-For online implementation, \eqref{eq:CD} is adopted as the measurement model for \eqref{eq:lpv} since the state trajectory is not directly accessible.
-According to Theorem \ref{thm:fundamental}, the input, output, state, and parameter trajectories of the Koopman surrogate in \eqref{eq:lpv} and \eqref{eq:CD} serve as an implicit representation, based on which, a data-enabled MHE approach is developed in the lifted space.
-Specifically, at each time instant $k\geq N$, the estimator provides state estimates by solving the following optimization problem:
+{ For online implementation, only the measured output $y_{k}$ is available.
+Accordingly, we select $y_{k}$ as the output of the Koopman surrogate (i.e., \eqref{eq:CD} as the measurement model).} { According to Theorem \ref{thm:fundamental}, the input, output, state, and parameter trajectories of the Koopman surrogate in \eqref{eq:lpv} and \eqref{eq:CD} provide a trajectory-based representation.
+Based on this representation, we formulate a data-enabled MHE in the lifted space.} Specifically, at each time instant $k\geq N$, the estimator provides state estimates by solving the following optimization problem: